Vashon Audubon is currently focused on two priority areas: countering climate change and promoting native plants for birds.

 In Washington, 189 species are at risk—including many that visit or live year-round on Vashon-Maury Island.
 We are already seeing impacts of climate change in our region: warming temperatures, decreasing mountain snowpack, more floods, rising seas, acidifying marine waters, and less water in summer.

-Vashon Audubon is advocating for legislation to reduce greenhouse gas emissions and educating our local community about actions we can take to counter climate change.
+Vashon Audubon is advocating for legislation to reduce greenhouse gas emissions, and is educating our local community about actions we can take to counter climate change.

 Native plants in your yard can create a sanctuary for nesting and overwintering birds, as well as a place for migrating birds to recharge during their long journeys.